Asian Stocks Slip as G-20 Begins

 Asian stocks slipped on Friday as investors awaited a meeting between Presidents Donald Trump and Xi Jinping at the Group of 20 summit, where trade negotiations will be top of the agenda.

-Meanwhile, the U.K.'s Merlin Entertainment, the world's second largest operator of visitor attractions, was up 14.1% after the company said it was being bought by a consortium involving Lego and Blackstone Group.
-The deal, which also involved U.S. private equity giant Blackstone Group, values the company at about $6 billion.
+Meanwhile, the U.K.'s Merlin Entertainment, the world's second largest operator of visitor attractions, was up 14% after it said it was being bought by a consortium involving Lego and Blackstone Group.

 In the U.S., retailer Nordstrom was down 2.6% in premarket trade and informational technology services group Accenture lost 2.7% after it announced a fall in bookings.
 BlackRock shares jumped 6.5%.

-European Indexes opened little changed with the Stoxx Europe 600 flat, while government bond yields edged up slightly.
+European Indexes ticked higher midmorning Friday with the Stoxx Europe 600 up 0.3%, while government bond yields edged up slightly.
 German 10-year bund yields were at minus 0.313%.
-U.S. 10-year Treasury yields edged up to 2.026% from 2.007% Thursday.
+U.S. 10-year Treasury yields edged up to 2.023% from 2.007% Thursday.

+Investors will be watching closely as the U.S. Commerce Department publishes data on personal income, consumer spending and inflation for the month of May later in the session.
+The figures will shape expectations for interest-rate cuts from the Federal Reserve.

 The downbeat trade in Asia came ahead of the G-20 meetings this weekend, where investors will watch for signs that trade tensions between the U.S. and China are set to clear.